games647/PaperBox/README.md

 * Reduced network traffic: OCI images are downloaded by layer.
 If the library layer is already present and there are no changes, then it doesn't need to be downloaded.
-* Reduced disk space: Same as above
+* Reduced disk space: Same as above.
+Layers are re-used if they are the same and do not use additional space.
-* Improved image build time: First the existing library layer can be used and second there is no need to package the project into a jar file.
-As long the project is compiled into class files, it's ready to startup.
-* No fat jar: With Jib it's unnecessary to shade/shadow libraries into a big jar file.
-The classpath inside the image will find all necessary libraries.
+* Improved build time:
+  * No fat jar/shadowing/shading of libraries: Including the libraries is now
+  * No packaging into jar: We can run the class files directly from the file system with an adjusted classpath.
+    This removes the packaging into jar step.

+**Note**: The last point is currently not implemented, because this project currently uses Paperclip instead of something custom.

 ## Features